 Directions / Parking

-Nearest railway station is Laindon about 1 mile from the car park.
+Nearest railway station is Basildon about 2.5k from the car park.

 The area is divided into six sections separated by roads, housing and farmland.
 The terrain includes mature woodland, open and semi-open areas with significant hills (for Essex).